AngelProtocolFinance/ap-documentation/src/functional/overview/what-is-angel-protocol.md

 - Fully-fledged marketplace & user profiles
 - Management dashboard

-> ⚠️ **Heads Up:** We have some great technical documentation if you want to go deeper, starting at [Technical Documentation - Introduction](../technical/introduction.md)
+> ⚠️ **Heads Up:** We have some great technical documentation if you want to go deeper.
+Start with an [Angel Protocol Smart Contracts](./../../technical/overview/main.md).

 ![Integrate With Angel Protocol](../../assets/diagrams/integrate-with-fintech.png "Integrate With Angel Protocol")